INTRODUCTION

 Anyone below Intermediate will be classified as beginner until they qualify for the next level (see below).

 All beginner crews must have a safety launch with them.
-This should be 1:1 for crews with beginner steers (including coxes) or a maximum 3:1 if the steers are advanced/expert level.
-All crews must remain insight of the coaching launch at all times.
+This should be 1:1 for crews with beginner steers (including coxes).
+All crews must always remain within sight of the coaching launch.

 A beginner may go out in a double with a tideway expert if they have permission of an appropriate person (see below).